Sacobrt/SocialMediaAPP/Backend/README.md

 ##### Summary

 The email address of the user.
-This field is optional.

 <a name='P-CSHARP_SocialMediaAPP-Models-DTO-UserDTORead-FirstName'></a>
 ### FirstName `property`

 ##### Summary

 The first name of the user.
-This field is optional.

 <a name='P-CSHARP_SocialMediaAPP-Models-DTO-UserDTORead-ID'></a>
 ### ID `property`